 Summary of Results

 The purpose of the survey is to assess how people would feel about the actual case outcomes as opposed to the legal arguments or jurisprudential considerations.
-We therefore selected major cases from the 2020-2021 term as identified by important media outlets.
-For all questions, half the respondents received the questions as worded below, whereas half received versions where the responses options were reversed.
+We therefore selected major cases from the 2020-2021 term as identified by important media outlets and other Court observers.
+For all questions, half the respondents received the questions as worded below, whereas half received versions where the options were reversed.

-Looking at responses over all the surveyed cases, the public is slightly more likely to take liberal (51.8%) than conservative (48.2%) positions.
-The case with the largest liberal public majority involves the questions of whether the Constitution requires that juvenile defendants be found incapable of reform in order to receive life sentences (70.6% of respondents said yes, including nearly two-thirds of Republicans).
-Conversely, 70.5% of all respondents said that schools should be able to punish students for speech made outside of school, including nearly two-thirds of Democratic respondents.
-It will be interesting to see how the Court decides these issues given that there is now a clear conservative majority on the Court.
+Looking at responses over the cases asked about, the public is slightly more likely to take the liberal (51.8%) than the conservative (48.2%) position.
+The case where the most Americans back the liberal position involves the questions of whether the U.S. Constitution requires that juvenile defendants be found incapable of reform (be “incorrigible”) in order to receive life sentences (70.6% of respondents said yes, including nearly two-thirds of Republicans).
+Conversely, in the case where the highest share of Americans back the conservative position, 70.5% of all respondents said that schools should be able to punish students for speech taking place outside of school, including nearly two-thirds of Democratic respondents.
+It will be important to see how the Court decides these issues given that there is now a clear conservative majority on the Court.

-The public is narrowly divided on several prominent issues such as whether the tax penalty in the Affordable Care Act is constitutional, whether governments can bar foster agencies who refuse to place children with same-sex couples can be barred from participating in the systems the government operates, and questions related to election integrity versus vote suppression debates.
+The public is narrowly divided on several prominent issues such as whether the tax penalty in the Affordable Care Act is constitutional, whether governments can bar foster agencies that refuse to place children with same-sex couples, and how states handle election integrity claims versus concerns about vote suppression.

-Some of the cases included in this term’s SCOTUSpoll showed large partisan differences in respondents’ views, but others such as juvenile sentencing, the structure of federal agencies, and the improper use of governmental databases, yielded similar levels of support across party identifications.
+Some of the cases included in this term’s SCOTUSpoll showed large partisan differences in respondents’ views, but others — such as juvenile sentencing, the structure of federal agencies, and the improper use of governmental databases — yielded similar levels of support across party identifications.

 Issue: Gay Adoption